UoB-HPC/UoB-HPC.github.io/_posts/2020_10_09-SC20-activities.md

 ## OpenMP at Supercomputing
 There are lots of OpenMP events going on at SC'20 this year: find out more about [OpenMP at SC'20](https://www.openmp.org/events/openmp-sc20/).

 Simon McIntosh-Smith and Tom Deakin are running their popular *Programming your GPU with OpenMP: A Hands-on Introduction* tutorial will be split over two days ([Part 1](https://sc20.supercomputing.org/presentation/?id=tut155&sess=sess237) and [Part 2](https://sc20.supercomputing.org/presentation/?id=pec101&sess=sess240)).
-There are plenty of hands-on exercises planned between pre-recoded presentations, so attendees can gain practical experience writing OpenMP code targeting GPUs in the [Isambard supercomputer](https://gw4.ac.uk/isambard/).
+There are plenty of hands-on exercises planned between pre-recorded presentations, so attendees can gain practical experience writing OpenMP code targeting GPUs in the [Isambard supercomputer](https://gw4.ac.uk/isambard/).

 If you're potentially interested, [watch the promotional video!](https://youtu.be/SQdMVS0R4N0)